Evolution: The Origin of Species

 Evolution: The Origin of Species is a card game created by Dmitriy Knorre and Sergey Machin in 2010.
-The game is inspired by the evolutionary biology.
+The game is inspired by evolutionary biology.
 It was published by SIA Rightgames RBG.
 English, French and German game editions were published in 2011.

 Two or more players create their own animals, make them evolve and hunt in order to survive.

 In 2014, North Star Games published game Evolution.
 The original authors were part of the design crew.

 Rules

 Place definition in match

 The player with the largest number of victory points at the end of the game is the winner.

 The rankings of players in match are determined as follows:

 Preparation

 The deck is shuffled.
 Then each player gets 6 cards from the top of the deck to their hands.
 They roll dice to determine the first player.

 The game turn structure

 Each turn of the game consists of four phases: